-COVID-19 is having an impact on all areas of life, and organ donation and transplantation including living donation have been significantly affected.
+COVID-19 has had a huge impact on all areas of life, and organ donation and transplantation including living donation have been significantly affected since March 2020.

-At the height of the outbreak, all units across the UK suspended living donation.
+At the height of the initial outbreak, all units across the UK suspended living donation.
 The health and safety of donors was paramount in making these decisions.
-It has taken some time for living donation to be introduced back into many units, but all the living donor units are now open again at the time of writing (24 Sep 2020).
-However, it may take some time for teams to clear the backlog of transplants and assessments that were already planned and the situation may change again is there is a second wave of COVID-19.
-Decisions will be taken on an individual basis in relation to the donor, recipient (if there is one identified) and local situations in terms of both levels of COVID-19 within units and local resources.
+It took some time for living donation to be introduced back into many units, but all the living donor units have reopened and, for the most part, almost normal service has resumed.
+However, it has been taking time for teams to clear the backlog of transplants and assessments that were already planned and the situation may change again if we experience further waves.
+Decisions continue to be taken on an individual basis in relation to the safety of the donor, recipient (if there is one identified) and local situations in terms of both levels of COVID-19 within units and of local resources available.

-A up-to-date list of centres and their current status (open or closed) for deceased and living donation can be found here.
-This will be kept up to date with the latest information as things change is there is a second wave, so is the best source of up to date information.
+A up-to-date list of centres and their current status (open or closed) for deceased and living donation can still be found here.
+This is being kept up to date with the latest information as things change, so is the best source of up to date information.

 - I was already going through the assessment process for living donation when the COVID-19 pandemic began.
 What is the situation now in terms of continuing with assessment?

-Your local team should have advised you that currently living donation was not proceeding and they will be back in touch when the situation changes in your centre.
-Please be aware that many living donor coordinators were carrying out other duties at the height of the pandemic and may need to do so again if there is a second wave, so they may not be in a position to respond to enquiries in the ways we might expect.
+Your local team will be able to advise you on the current situation in your centre.
+Please be aware that many living donor coordinators may be redeployed to carry out other duties during waves of COVID, and may be required to do so in any further waves, so they may not be in a position to respond to enquiries in the ways we might hope and expect.
 Please be patient if you can.
-If you have a very urgent query that you feel cannot wait and have been unable to get in touch with your living donor coordinator team, you can use email@example.com for further advice and support.
+If you have a very urgent query that you feel cannot wait and have been unable to get in touch with your living donor coordinator team, you can use firstname.lastname@example.org for further advice and support.

 - I should have been going into a matching run.
 What is happening?